Upward communication: 6 lessons for every business that wants to thrive in 2022

 The best people at finding solutions are usually the ones directly confronting a problem.
 And since most of the execution and actual services a company offers are conducted by lower-level employees, it would only be natural for them to have expertise in this area.

-Listening to guidelines they have in mind could be the breakthrough point for a very costly problem for an organization.
+Listening to the guidelines they have in mind could be the breakthrough point for a very costly problem for an organization.
 Surely optimizing costs is a matter that interests every business.
 Regarding both big and minor problems, upward communication not only benefits employees but also companies.
-For example, the proposal of working with more modern and digitalized apps like voice chats, video chats, individual chat rooms, or chat-room for groups for a more unified communication process, could help to optimize performance.
+For example, the proposal of working with more modern and digitalized apps like voice chats, video chats, individual chat rooms, or chat rooms for groups for a more unified communication process could help to optimize performance.

-A couple of ways through which managers can foster upward communication in the workplace are:
+A couple of ways in which managers can foster upward communication in the workplace are:

 In an organization that favors upward communication, performance reports are bidirectional.
 This means the performance of upper management is also evaluated by lower-level employees, not only the other way around.

-The main difference between performance reports and employee satisfaction surveys is that the first is focused on evaluating the performance of specific individuals that are somewhere up in the company’s hierarchy.
-However, employee satisfaction surveys are usually directed towards evaluating the overall company and workplace culture.
+The main difference between performance reports and employee satisfaction surveys is that the first focuses on evaluating the performance of specific individuals who are in the company’s hierarchy.
+However, employee satisfaction surveys are usually directed toward evaluating the overall company and workplace culture.

 To emphasize the importance of these two forms of upward communication, did you know that 58% of employees wish their company conducted employee engagement surveys more frequently?

-Employee branding is all about how an organization is seen from its employee’s perspective.
-It has a great impact on future employer branding programs and on the company’s ability to recruit talented and skilled employees.
+Employee branding is all about how an organization is seen from its employees’ perspective.
+It greatly impacts future employer branding programs and the company’s ability to recruit talented and skilled employees.

-Of course, building an excellent employee brand will never happen without having upward communication within the company.
+Of course, building an excellent employee brand might never happen without inclusive upward communication strategies.
 It is truly a game-changer!

-Use upward communication to gather a well rounded understanding of your employee’s expectations.
-Through this your company can create a great employee experience, ultimately strengthening your brand image.
+Use upward communication to gather a company-wide understanding of your employees’ expectations.
+Through this, your company can create a great employee experience, ultimately strengthening your brand image.

 Conclusion